CentreForDigitalHumanities/I-analyzer/frontend/src/assets/manual/en-GB/numberofresults.md

-This graph compares the number of results by the value of a particular field, such as the date.
+This graph compares the number of results, compared by the value of a particular field.
+You can use the dropdown 'compare frequency by...' to select a field that you want to compare: depending on the metadata available for the corpus, this can be something like the date, the author, the genre, etc. This field will be shown on the x-axis, while the y-axis shows the number of results.

 This visualisation counts the number of documents that match your search criteria.
 If you search for a term that occurs multiple times in a single documents, this is counted as a single result.